tdhock/tdhock.github.io/_posts/2024-07-29-regex-to-nc.md

 * A library (piece of code which offers extended functionality) in R is called a package, which can contain R and C code.
 * The "standard library" in R, sometimes called base R, includes the Recommended packages, developed by R core, which is a group 10-20 people, listed in the [AUTHORS](https://github.com/r-devel/r-svn/blob/main/doc/AUTHORS) file.
-* Other packages are distributed on the CRAN, and these other package may include custom C code, which can call some of the C library functions that are provided in the base R packages.
+* Other packages, developed by other people, are distributed on the CRAN, and these other packages may include custom C code, which can call some of the C library functions that are provided in the base R packages.

 Up until this year, there has been only an informal definition of which base C library functions are public.
-That is, if the functions were described in Writing R Extensions, then that means they are exported / allowed to be called by other packages.
+That is, if the functions were described in [Writing R Extensions](https://cloud.r-project.org/doc/manuals/r-release/R-exts.html), then that means they are exported / allowed to be called by other packages.

 Earlier this year, R core has started to formally declare which base C library functions are public.
 So there is now a programmatic method for determining which C library functions are public.